schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

 This is not the complete YAML file, the full Deployment is defined in the ./kubernetes/model_service.yaml file.

-The model service container has options defined for each type of healthcheck.
-Each type of healthcheck is configured in the same way.
+The model service container has options defined for each type of health check.
+Each type of health check is configured in the same way.
 The options are:

-- initialDelaySeconds: This option tells Kubernetes how long to wait after container startup to start calling the healthcheck.
+- initialDelaySeconds: This option tells Kubernetes how long to wait after container startup to start calling the health check.
-- periodSeconds: This option tells how often to call the healthcheck endpoint.
+- periodSeconds: This option tells how often to call the health check endpoint.
-- timeoutSeconds: This option tell how long to wait for a response from the service before failing the healthcheck.
+- timeoutSeconds: This option tell how long to wait for a response from the service before failing the health check.
-- failureThreshold: This option tells how many times the healthcheck must fail before Kubernetes labels the container as unhealthy and restarts the pod.
+- failureThreshold: This option tells how many times the health check must fail before Kubernetes labels the container as unhealthy and restarts the pod.
-- successThreshold: This option tells how many times the healthcheck must succeed before Kubernetes labels the container as healthy.
+- successThreshold: This option tells how many times the health check must succeed before Kubernetes labels the container as healthy.

 We decided to have Kubernetes check 5 times before labelling the container as unhealthy, with a period of 5 seconds.
 This means that the service has 25 seconds for the model to finish loading.
 This is a value we know would work with this model, based on our timing measurements above.